-Agatha Christie died today in 1976.
+Agatha Christie’s sleuth is to appear in new stories by modern writers.
 The great crime novelist published her first book a century ago.
-Tony Hope, an Oxford professor, sings the praises of the ultimate master-sleuth
+Tony Hope, an Oxford professor, sings her praises

 Agatha Christie published her first novel The Mysterious Affair at Styles 100 years ago.
 She has since become a phenomenon: the biggest selling novelist of all time; author of the longest running play.
 All but a handful of her 66 crime novels have been dramatised and her works continue to inspire film and TV adaptations.
 Another movie of Death on the Nile, starring Kenneth Branagh, has just been completed.

 Commercial success and millions of fans attract the scorn of critics.
 Edmund Wilson wrote in 1945 that Christie’s ‘writing is of a mawkishness and banality that seem to me literally impossible to read’.
 Robert Graves said her English is schoolgirlish, ‘her situations for the most part artificial ...’
 Her mother-in-law advised her to deploy her talents in writing more serious books, like biographies.

 Christie has attracted remarkably little academic attention.
 The shadow of that dated distinction between ‘high-brow’ and ‘low-brow’ still obscures her brilliance.
 Loathe her or like her, her success, continuing popularity and power to stimulate creative responses require explanation.

 At a young age Christie received good advice: ‘cut all moralisations out of your novels’.
 Unlike many writers from the ‘golden age’ of crime fiction there is no strong authorial attitude and therefore no attitude that dates.
 Christie, like her beloved Shakespeare, simply observed and, amused by human foibles and prejudices, allowed her characters their own voices.